Saudi Arabia–United Arab Emirates border: Border dispute

-From 1974 until 1980 there was no physical Saudi checkpoints between Qatar and UAE, citizens of both countries moved freely back and forth without interference from the Saudi government until after 1990s.
+From 1974 until 1980 there were no physical Saudi checkpoints between Qatar and UAE; citizens of both countries moved freely back and forth without interference from the Saudi government until after the 1990s.
 The Saudis did not construct the actual road until after 1990.
 In June 1990 the direct land road connecting UAE and Qatar was closed for the first time and the Saudis opened a new road connecting Saudi territory with UAE through Al Sila and closed the old road connecting Abu Dhabi to the Qatari border.
 According to UAE military sources, the Saudi government paid money to Saudi tribes to relocate near Khor Al Udaid and claimed they had been living there for a long time as well as built various military infrastructure near the inlet.

-In 2004, Emirati under secretary of the Ministry of Foreign Affairs Abdulla Rashid Al Nuaimi told US ambassador Marcelle M. Wahba that the UAE signed the treaty in 1974 was a case of "force majeure".
+In 2004, Emirati under-secretary of the Ministry of Foreign Affairs Abdulla Rashid Al Nuaimi told US ambassador Marcelle M. Wahba that the UAE signing the treaty in 1974 was a case of force majeure.
 In 2004, the UAE publicly raised the question of the boundary with Saudi Arabia and Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE, asked Saudi Arabia for amendments.
-Saudi Arabia responded that the treaty has been closed in 1974, except for Article 5 which talks about delineating maritime boundaries.
-UAE government publicly announced the dissatisfaction to allow changes to the Articles of the Jeddah Treaty.
-The public announcement with the dissatisfaction came a month after UAE's previous president Sheikh Zayed died, indicating that the UAE was not satisfied with the way the boundary issue was handled.
-Sheikh Khalifa raised the issue when he visited Riyadh in December 2004, however no solution occurred.
+Saudi Arabia responded that the treaty had been closed in 1974, except for Article 5 which talks about delineating maritime boundaries.
+The UAE government publicly announced the dissatisfaction to allow changes to the Articles of the Jeddah Treaty.
+The public announcement of the dissatisfaction came a month after UAE's previous president Sheikh Zayed died, indicating that the UAE was not satisfied with the way the boundary issue was handled.
+Sheikh Khalifa raised the issue when he visited Riyadh in December 2004, but no solution occurred.
 In 2005, there were concerns that the border dispute might flare up again.
-In 2005, Sheikh Khalifa visited Qatar and a causeway project intended to link Doha to Abu Dhabi was announced, frustrating Saudi Arabia and causing them to protest that this causeway was passing through Saudi waters even though the maritime boundaries between the two countries was not delineated.
-Emirati undersecretary of the Ministry of Foreign Affairs stated "We don't want to be separated from the Qataris by a slice of Saudi waters." implying that the causeway project was the only hope for Abu Dhabi to be connected to Qatar.
+In 2005, Sheikh Khalifa visited Qatar and a causeway project intended to link Doha to Abu Dhabi was announced, frustrating Saudi Arabia and causing them to protest that this causeway was passing through Saudi waters even though the maritime boundary between the two countries was not delineated.
+Emirati undersecretary of the Ministry of Foreign Affairs stated "We don't want to be separated from the Qataris by a slice of Saudi waters", implying that the causeway project was the only hope for Abu Dhabi to be connected to Qatar.
 In 2004, UAE and Qatar also jointly signed an agreement for the Dolphin Gas Project, which involves Qatar supplying gas to the UAE and Oman.
 In July 2006 the Saudi government protested the project, arguing that the pipeline passed through Saudi Arabia's claimed territorial waters.
 The UAE publicly reopened the dispute in 2006, claiming some lost territory.